 Firms with a score between 81-100 may qualify for up to 80% of the net present value of the estimated total tax liability or up to \$200 per job per year over 10 years.
-Firms with a score between 71-80 may qualify for up to 70% of the net present value of the estimated total tax liability or up to \$150 per job per year over 10 years.
-Firms with a score between 60-70 may qualify for up to 60% of the net present value of the estimated total tax liability or up to \$100 per job per year over 10 years.
+Firms with a score between 71 -80 may qualify for up to 70% of the net present value of the estimated total tax liability or up to \$150 per job per year over 10 years.
+Firms with a score between 60 -70 may qualify for up to 60% of the net present value of the estimated total tax liability or up to \$100 per job per year over 10 years.
 Firms that score below 60 points do not qualify for incentives.
-As a standard practice, total investments in a firm will not exceed 50% of the total tax liability in any single year.
+As a standard practice, total investments in a firm will not exceed 50% of the present value of the estimated total tax liability over 10 years and will not exceed 80% of the total tax liability in any single year.
 Firms that are in a targeted industry as identified by the City of San Marcos, in a leading edge technology, eligible for state incentives, will generate 200 or more jobs, invest \$25 million or more, or establish its headquarter operations in San Marcos are eligible for an additional \$50 per job per year.
 However, the City Council reserves the right to create a unique shared investment package in the case of extraordinary opportunities for economic development in San Marcos.
 These may include cases where:

-- D The firm is in a targeted industry - □ The firm is involved in leading edge technology - □ State economic development funds are available for the firm - □ The firm will generate 200 jobs or more - D The firm will relocate its headquarters to San Marcos
+- The firm is in a targeted industry - The firm is involved in leading edge technology - State economic development funds are available for the firm - The firm will generate 200 jobs or more - The firm will relocate its headquarters to San Marcos